 - Multi-Purpose Use – Convertible high chairs help to cover multi-purpose uses.
 It’s extremely convenient to get a high chair that can be converted into a booster seat once your child is too big for their high chair.

 - Comfort – Padded seats will add to your child’s comfort.
-A place for your child to rest their feet is also a good feature to keep a lookout for.
+A place for your child to rest their feet is also an excellent feature to keep a lookout for.